CUBRID/cubrid-manual/en/api/adodotnet.rst

 The Get...() method will use as an input parameter the 0-based index position of the retrieved column.

-To retrieve specific CUBRID data types, you need to use `CUBRIDDataReader <http://www.cubrid.org/manual/api/ado.net/8.4.1/html/4d0a4cd3-4ac2-07d9-67db-097a8eb850ef.htm>`_, instead of the `DbDataReader <https://docs.microsoft.com/en-us/dotnet/api/system.data.common.dbdatareader?view=netcore-3.1>`_ interface.
+To retrieve specific CUBRID data types, you need to use CUBRIDDataReader, instead of the `DbDataReader <https://docs.microsoft.com/en-us/dotnet/api/system.data.common.dbdatareader?view=netcore-3.1>`_ interface.

 .. code-block:: c#